 A full-grown dog has several advantages over a puppy.
 First, you know what size they will be.
 Secondly, you know what characteristics their coat will have (a dog’s fur sometimes changes character as he matures).
 Adult dogs usually have at least some training.
 You may also have better insight into their personality, overall health, and any known behavior or congenital issues.

 Be open to getting a mixed breed.

 You may have decided on a certain breed or list of breeds you want to get, based on characteristics of the breed (size, exercise needs, grooming requirements, etc.)

 Remember, though, that although breeds have standard characteristics, there’s no guarantee that each individual dog will have all the characteristics of that breed.
-Not only can you usually get a mixed breed for far less than it costs to get a pure-bred dog or puppy, you may find that the combination actually is a better fit for what you’re looking for than any one breed is.
+Not only can you usually get a mixed breed for far less than it costs to get a pure-bred dog or puppy, but you may also find that the combination actually is a better fit for what you’re looking for than anyone breed is.

 Getting a dog is a commitment, not only monetarily but also of your time.
 But if you take the time to find a dog who is a good fit for your lifestyle, you will be rewarded with a friend and companion whose love and adoration for you is priceless.

 About the Author: Pam Hair is a pet industry copywriter with Fuzzy Friends Writer (FuzzyFriendsWriter.com), where she combines her three passions: a love of animals, a strong desire to help other people, and the joy of writing.
 She has been a pet parent over the years to dogs, cats, and a variety of rodents.
 Currently, she and her husband share their home with two guinea pigs.